artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 #.
 In the Storage Service, click on the Packages tab.
 #.
 On the far right side of the page there is a search box.
 Search for your DIP
    by entering the name you gave it in Task #1.
 #.
 You should see two results.
-One is your AIP and the other is the DIP, indicated
+One is your AIP and the other is the DIP,
-   under the "Type" column.
+   indicated under the "Type" column.
 #.
 Once you've identified which file is your DIP, click on "Download".
 #.
 Once it's downloaded, open the DIP.
-You will need to a program capable of
+You will need to use a program capable of
    opening tar files installed on your computer.
 7Zip, mentioned above, can open TAR files: https://www.7-zip.org/download.html
 #.
 Once you have the DIP extracted, open the objects directory.
 This directory